60pportunities/documentacao/docs/ggha.md

 ### Job and Step-Level Conditions
 Conditional execution is a powerful feature that allows you to control when jobs and steps run based on specific criteria.
 In this section, we'll cover various aspects of using conditions in your GitHub Actions workflows.Basic Conditional ExecutionThe basic conditional execution feature in GitHub Actions allows you to control when jobs or steps within your workflows run based on specific criteria.

-By using the if keyword followed by a condi- tional expression, you can determine whether a job or step should execute.
-The job or step will only run if the expression evaluates totrue.To set a condition for a job, add the if keyword at the job level in your workflow
+By using the if keyword followed by a conditional expression, you can determine whether a job or step should execute.
+The job or step will only run if the expression evaluates totrue.To set a condition for a job, add the if keyword at the job level in your workflow file:
-file:

 ```
 jobs:
   build: